sergiycheck/different-front-and-back-projects/6_expressjs/README.md

 npm i
 ```

-Make sure you have mongodb server running locally otherwise change the connectoin string in the nodemon.json file.
+Make sure you have mongodb server running locally otherwise change the connection string in the nodemon.json file.

 Start the local server